grafana/loki/docs/sources/send-data/otel/_index.md

 - Dots (.) are converted to underscores (_).

   Loki does not support `.` or any other special characters other than `_` in label names.
-The unsupported characters are replace with an `_`.
+The unsupported characters are replaced with an `_` while converting Attributes to Index Labels or Structured Metadata.
+  Also, please note that while writing the queries, you must use the normalized format, i.e. use `_` instead of special characters while querying data using OTEL Attributes.

   For example, `service.name` in OTLP would become `service_name` in Loki.

 - Flattening of nested Attributes

-  While converting Attributes in OTLP to Index labels or Structured Metadata, any nested attribute values are flattened out using `_` as separator.
+  While converting Attributes in OTLP to Index labels or Structured Metadata, any nested attribute values are flattened out using `_` as a separator.
   It is done in a similar way as to how it is done in the [LogQL json parser](/docs/loki/latest/query/log_queries/#json).

 - Stringification of non-string Attribute values